Parametric Reduced Order Models for the Generalized Kuramoto--Sivashinsky Equations: Numerical Results and Analysis

 \subsubsection{Averaged Prediction Time.}

-First, we evaluate the performance of different reduced order models by comparing the prediction accuracy for several randomly chosen initial conditions.
+First, we evaluate the performance of different reduced order models by comparing the prediction accuracy for several randomly chosen initial conditions, not from the training set of initial conditions.
 For this purpose, we define the prediction time of the ROM for a given initial condition as

 where $u^{\rm fom}$ solves \eqref{eqn:GenericPDE}.